ddev/ddev/docs/index.md

 **This is the recommended installation method for all Windows users that are on Windows 10 [1903.1049, 1909.1049](https://devblogs.microsoft.com/commandline/wsl-2-support-is-coming-to-windows-10-versions-1903-and-1909/), 2004 or higher** If you don't have this version yet, or if you don't want to use WSL2, please follow the legacy instructions for Windows below.

 **All Windows 10 editions (including Windows 10 Home) support WSL2**.
-Docker Toolbox support for DDEV is deprecated and will be removed, as we'll move testing capacity towards WSL2.
+Docker Toolbox support for DDEV has been removed.
 If you're already familiar with DDEV on Windows, you might have been using NFS for better filesystem performance. **You won't need NFS anymore once you switch to WSL2**, since it provides awesome filesystem performance out of the box.

 The WSL2 install process involves: